 Forensic Psychiatry Fellowship

-The USC Institute of Psychiatry, Law, and Behavioral Science, which oversees the program, was founded in 1965 and is an integrated part of the USC Department of Psychiatry and the Behavioral Sciences.
-The Institute conducts teaching, training, and research in psychiatry and the law.
+The Fellowship, which is run by the Division of Psychiatry and Law, was founded in 1965 and is an integrated part of the USC Department of Psychiatry and the Behavioral Sciences.

-The ACGME-accredited, full-time, one-year fellowship program consists of 40+ hours a week of lectures, seminars, placements, and supervision.
-Forensic psychiatry fellows have opportunities for extensive involvement as forensic psychiatric consultants to state hospitals, county jails, juvenile justice agencies, dependency courts, coroners’ offices, and other agencies that interrelate with mental health and the law.
-In addition, psychiatry fellows have numerous opportunities to serve as expert witnesses in psychiatry and law for superior courts, mental health court, and county probation department, and other local and state government agencies.
+The ACGME-accredited, full-time, one-year fellowship program comprises lectures, seminars, placements, and supervision.
+Forensic psychiatry fellows have opportunities for extensive involvement as forensic psychiatric consultants to state hospitals, county jails, juvenile justice agencies, dependency courts, the Los Angeles County Office of the Coroner, and other agencies that interrelate with mental health and the law.
+In addition, psychiatry fellows have numerous opportunities to serve as expert witnesses in psychiatry and law for superior courts, mental health courts, and other local and state government agencies.

 Courses specifically designed for forensic psychiatry fellows include:

-- Biological factors and sociological determinants of crime and delinquency
+- Biological, psychological, and sociological determinants of crime and delinquency

 - Civil law